Or the Language of Love in Flowers & Plants

 All through the year messages such as these could be given without uttering a sound.
 Ivy was sent to convey fidelity and combined with a few jonquils would be a request for a return to faithfullness.
 Carnations would be sent by a heartbroken suitor, but watch out, if he sends you Narcissi, he will be more interested in himself.
 Ardent suitors must also beware when sending roses - the Cabbage Rose implies ambassador of love, whereas a yellow rose implies that love is waning.

-By all means, " Say it with Flowers", but be careful - even the angle of the stamp can make a difference to the meaning.
+By all means, " Say it with Flowers", but be careful - even the angle of the stamp on the envelope or parcel can make a difference to the meaning.

 THE ROSE - The symbol of Love.